 Cholesterol is a waxy substance produced by the body.
 It makes hormones, skin cells, and digestive fluids.
 Cholesterol levels change in perimenopause and menopause.
 Too much cholesterol can build up artery plaque, narrowing blood vessels and potentially causing a heart attack.
 A cholesterol panel usually includes checking your HDL (high-density lipoprotein or the good cholesterol), LDL (low-density lipoprotein or bad cholesterol) and Triglycerides (molecules of fatty acids), and gives you your total cholesterol/HDL ratio.
 You’ll need to fast for this test, so don’t eat or drink for 12 hours beforehand.

 Vitamin D3 (Cholecalciferol) is the vitamin that helps maintain normal blood levels of calcium and phosphorus, keeping your bones nice and strong.

-Knowing and understanding these levels in your body, in conjunction with tracking your symptoms on your chart, will help you and your doctor determine the right approach to finding hormone happiness.
-If you are suffering from sleeplessness, hot flashes, or an emotional roller coaster and your doctor looks at your blood tests and tells you, “You are fine.
+Knowing and understanding these levels in your body, in conjunction with tracking your symptoms on your chart, will help you and your specialist determine the right approach to finding hormone happiness.
+If you are suffering from sleeplessness, hot flashes, or an emotional roller coaster and your specialist looks at your blood tests and tells you, “You are fine.
 You are not in perimenopuase or menopause,” do not go home and suffer!
-Push the wicked witch aside!
 It may be time for a new Menopause Specialist!
 Always trust how you feel—you know your body better than anyone.
 Once you finally reach the end of the yellow brick road, you’ll find you had the courage, knowledge and love for yourself to get the help that you deserved all along!